NSMau/swift-book-es/TSPL.docc/The-Swift-Programming-Language.md

 - <doc:GenericParametersAndArguments>
 - <doc:SummaryOfTheGrammar>

-### Historial de revisiones
+### Historial de Revisiones

 - <doc:RevisionHistory>

 <!--
-Este archivo fuente es parte del proyecto de código abierto Swift.org
+This source file is part of the Swift.org open source project

-Copyright (c) 2014 - 2023 Apple Inc. y los autores del proyecto Swift Licenciado bajo la Licencia Apache v2.0 con Runtime Library Exception
+Copyright (c) 2014 - 2023 Apple Inc. and the Swift project authors Licensed under Apache License v2.0 with Runtime Library Exception

-Consulta https://swift.org/LICENSE.txt para información sobre la licencia Consulta https://swift.org/CONTRIBUTING.txt para ver la lista de autores del proyecto Swift -->
+See https://swift.org/LICENSE.txt for license information See https://swift.org/CONTRIBUTORS.txt for the list of Swift project authors -->